eyes-eyes/mcPackSpriteSheetGenerator/README.md

 If a zipped folder says "This Folder is Empty" then it will not work!

 ## How to use Search
 The exclamation mark ("!") is an anti-search.
 Results containing the letters after a exclamation mark will NOT be shown.
-For example: "diamond !ore" in the search results in (for pack format 1 or known as 1.8.9):
+For example (for pack format 1 or known as 1.8.9):
+> diamond !ore
+results in
 - diamond_block
 - horse_armor_diamond
 - diamond